Updated: Apr 20

-With the winter months and dark nights approaching fast, the temptation to sit and watch TV rather than going out and getting active becomes over whelming.
+With the lockdown extending for another 3 weeks, the temptation to sit and watch TV rather than getting active becomes overwhelming.
 But this could be damaging to your health.

-The charity backCare often cite a sedentary lifestyle as one of the reasons for the prevalence of back pain in so many people in the UK.
+The charity backCare often cites a sedentary lifestyle as one of the reasons for the prevalence of back pain in so many people in the UK.

 People who take breaks more frequently during their time in the office or while watching TV are less likely to be obese and have better metabolic health.